 What opportunities exist for the workplace?

-Search the internet for Generative AI and you will find thousands of articles, videos, and examples of amazing work being done with these new tools.
+Search the internet for AI and you will find thousands of articles, videos, and examples of amazing work being done with these new tools.
 Some are inspiring, and some raise questions around the ethics of certain activities.

 I. Making existing systems easier to use.